Vanilla Three.js

 Disposing

-Call destroy() on elements to free resources:
+Call dispose() on elements to free resources (non recursive):